opencog/learn/README.md

 Processing Overview
 -------------------
-See the [README-Natural](README-Natural.md) file for a description of the "open-loop" (uncalibrated) processing system.
+See the [README-Natural](README-Natural.md) file for a description of the "open-loop" (un-calibrated) processing system.
 It describes the processing steps in detail.
 Getting good results requires tuning a variety of parameters, and so calibration needs to be run first.